int128/kubelogin/README.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

-See also the options in [standalone mode](docs/standalone-mode.md).
+See also the options of [standalone mode](docs/standalone-mode.md).

 ### Extra scopes